Mystaras/ctf-writeups/midnightsun-23/pwn/memecontrol/README.md

 ## Challenge

-In this challenge we are given a piece of python code that expects a base64 encoded ML model, loads it and evaluates it.
-The evaluation in itself is not that interesting but PyTorch is well known to be insecure when loading a model from the wilderness.
+In this challenge we are given a piece of python code that expects a base64 encoded ML model, loads it, and set it in evaluation mode.
+The evaluation in itself is not that interesting, but, PyTorch is well known to be insecure when loading a model from the wilderness.

 As stated in the [documentation](https://pytorch.org/docs/stable/generated/torch.load.html#torch.load):